cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     proofChannel: CommitmentProof,
     proofHeight: Height,
 ) {
-    // currentChannel must be in ACKUPGRADE and have completed flushing currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
+    // currentChannel must have completed flushing
-    abortTransactionUnless(currentChannel.state == ACKUPGRADE)
+    currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
-    abortTransactionUnless(currentChannel.flushStatus == FLUSHCOMPLETE)
+    abortTransactionUnless(currentChannel.state == FLUSHCOMPLETE)

     // counterparty upgrade must not have passed on our chain connection = getConnection(currentChannel.connectionIdentifier)
     counterpartyHops = getCounterpartyHops(connection)

-    // counterparty must be in OPEN, TRYUPGRADE, ACKUPGRADE state if counterpartyChannelState == OPEN {
+    // counterparty must be in OPEN or FLUSHCOMPLETE state if counterpartyChannelState == OPEN {
         // get upgrade since counterparty should have upgraded to these parameters upgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier))